MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>SharePoint Online</h3>
                         <p>by <a href="https://www.accenture.com">Accenture</a></p>
                         <p>The SharePoint Online connector will crawl content from any SharePoint Online site collection URL.
-The connector will retrieve Sites, Lists, Folders, List Items, and Attachments as well as other pages (in .aspx format).
+The connector will retrieve Sites, Lists, Folders, List Items, and Attachments and other pages (in .aspx format).
 This connector supports SharePoint running in the Microsoft O365 offering.
 Support for crawling the on-premise offerings of SharePoint is supported by SharePoint 2010/2007 Connector and SharePoint 2013 Connector.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://contentanalytics.digital.accenture.com/display/aspire40/SharePoint+Online+Connector"><font color="0065BA">More details</font></a>
                         </p>